AshleyDafneAguilar/Emerging-network-of-care-for-enesian-women/README.md

 Here I will upload some of the contributions that I will be developing as a member of this network.

 ## Recent activities
-The following work aims to map the risk zones around the UNAM, ENES Morelia.
-These data were collected thanks to the participation of students, professors and academic staff according to their experiences.
+The following work aims to map the risk zones around UNAM, ENES Morelia.
+These data were collected thanks to the participation of students, professors and academic staff of the University according to their experiences.
+To achieve the mapping of the risk zones we made use of libraries and functions such as pandas, pandas.ExcelFile, geopandas, numpy, matplotlib.pyplot, etc. from Python

+**Note:**
-The file containing this information is located inside the folder **dataset**
+*The file containing the risk zones is an Excel file (.xlsx extension) located inside the dataset folder.*

 ![img1](./img/Red_emergente.jpg)